NicoHood/GPGit/Readme.md

 ### GPGit
 [GPGit][12] is meant to bring GPG to the masses.
 It is not only a Python script that automates the process of [creating new signed Git releases with GPG][13], but also a [quick-start-guide][14] for learning how to use GPG.
 GPGit integrates perfectly with the [Github Release API][15] for uploading.

-The security status of Linux projects will be tracked in the [Linux Security Database][16].
-Thanks for your help in making Linux projects more secure by using GPG signatures.
+The security status of GNU/Linux projects will be tracked in the [Linux Security Database][16].
+If you have any further questions, do not hesitate to [contact me][17] personally.
+Thanks for your help in making GNU/Linux projects more secure by using GPG signatures.

 [1]: https://github.com/NicoHood/gpgit#12-key-generation
 [2]: https://github.com/NicoHood/gpgit#11-strong-unique-secret-passphrase